 #11 - The world has warmed by an approximate amount of 0.85 degrees Celsius in the past 130 years[ref]

 Climate change has had visible effects on the environment; it has affected plants and animals.
-Animals that live in the ice regions are facing possible habitat loss as sea ice continues to melt.
-In Greenland and Antarctica, the ice sheets are shrinking rapidly and contributing to sea-level rise.
+Animals living in the ice regions face possible habitat loss as sea ice continues to melt.
+In Greenland and Antarctica, the ice sheets are shrinking rapidly, contributing to sea-level rise.
 In warmer parts of the planet, climate change has increased the frequency of wildfires and intense heat waves.

 #12 - The top 100 meters of the ocean have warmed more than 0.6 degrees Fahrenheit due to global warming since 19694

 #13 - Experiments show that Greenland lost an average of 279 billion tons of ice per year between 1993 and 20197